A penny saved is a penny earned. –Benjamin Franklin

 The amount that you would like to contribute can be fixed according to various factors that may include the size of your workforce, your turnover and future company plans.

-This will not only help them in reducing their debt but in return as an employer, you are more likely to get committed employees in your organisation and thus pave a way towards creating a healthy company culture.
+This will not only help them in reducing their debt but in return as an employer, you are more likely to get committed employees in your organization and thus pave a way towards creating a healthy company culture.

 3. Flexible Paydays: